Sponsor

 Vincent de Paul, RCC

-1932 Bartholomay at Saint Vincent de Paul, RCC
+1932 Bartholomay organ at Saint Vincent de Paul, RCC

 The Pipes of Philadelphia